hausuresh/mlops-playground/README.md

   *"Easier and faster to deploy your machine learning models and experiments at scale on Kubernetes"*

-    - Preprocessing request: There are 3 popular way to do
+    - Preprocessing request: **There are 3 three ways to do preprocessing**
-      - a
+      - Within the model
-      - b
+      - Transform function
-      - c
+      - Feature Store

-    - Dashboard
+    - Dashboard: Model performance & other metrics

-    - Endpoints
+- Endpoints: post request & get result from Serving service by REST / GRPC

 # II.
 Pre-requisites 🧰